-Kenneth A. Hersh, 59, is President and Chief Executive Officer of the George W. Bush Presidential Center, a Dallas-based non-partisan institution which houses the George W. Bush Presidential Library and Museum and the George W. Bush Institute.
-Mr. Hersh focuses on executing the Bush Center’s mission to promote policy solutions and public engagement that ensure opportunity for all, strengthen democracy, and advance free societies.
-In this capacity, he is a frequent writer and speaker on topics ranging from economics and geopolitics to the energy industry and financial markets.
+Since 2016, Ken Hersh has served as president and chief executive officer of the George W. Bush Presidential Center, a nonpartisan institution housing the George W. Bush Presidential Library and Museum and the George W. Bush Institute.
+The Bush Center’s mission is to promote policy solutions and public engagement that ensure opportunity for all, strengthen democracy, and advance free societies.

 He is the Co-Founder and former CEO of NGP Energy Capital Management, one of the largest natural resources private equity investment firms, managing over $20 billion of cumulative committed capital since inception in 1988.
+NGP is recognized as the pioneer of energy private equity, developing a business plan to invest in the energy field that, today, has been replicated by dozens of firms worldwide.
 Until 2016, Mr. Hersh served as NGP’s Chief Executive Officer.
 From 1988 until 2016, under his leadership, NGP invested over $12 billion and earned a 27-year annualized rate of return of 30%, making it one of the nation’s leading private equity firms during that period.

 Mr. Hersh also manages his family investment office and serves as Senior Advisor to The Carlyle Group’s natural resources division.
 He sits on the boards of the Texas Rangers Baseball Club and numerous private companies in which he invests.
 In addition, Mr. Hersh serves on the Board of Overseers of the Hoover Institution and is a member of the Council on Foreign Relations, the National Council of the American Enterprise Institute, and the Dean’s Council of the Harvard Kennedy School.
 Mr. Hersh served on the Advisory Council of Stanford University’s Graduate School of Business from 2009 through 2015.